putyourlightson/craft-blitz-recommendations/README.md

 Adds a utility that provides templating performance recommendations for Craft CMS 3.

+While this plugin works seamlessly with [Blitz](https://putyourlightson.com/plugins/blitz), there is no dependency between the plugins.
+In other words, this plugin can be installed and used for free _without_ Blitz.

 > This plugin is currently in beta.
 Please contribute by reporting any bugs or issues.

 ![Utility](./docs/blitz-recommendations-utility.png)